VictorG2004/cse15l-lab-reports/lab5.md

 3.)
 ![Image](http://url/a.png)

 So I tried what you told me and I fixed the while loop, now instead of it only executing if index2 is less then index 2 it will run while it is less then list2.size().
-I also tried `javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java` and it was finally able to compile with no error, it seems I was just missing "*".
+I also tried `javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java` and it was finally able to compile with no error, it seems I was just missing "*". "*" tells javac to compile all the .java files in this directory.
+It’s a shorthand for writing them all out,

 4.)
 File and directory: